Things not to do in Prague: 13 local tourist traps

 Before coming to Prague, download online taxi apps either Uber, Bolt or Liftago.
 Bolt usually has the best prices.

-First of all I need to say that marihuana is not legal in the Czech Republic.
-Whenever you see marihuana shops, it is all fake.
-Simple “placebo” tourist trap.
-Just hemp, CBD and big show around that.
-Prague is not Amsterdam!
 Regarding the absinth, that’s just another hype.
 Absinth is a legal drink in the Czech Republic and many tourists go crazy about it.
 They believe that absinth cause hallucinations and give them the right bohemian sensation.
 It´s a nonsense.
 You will not write poems or paint pictures after sipping absinthe in your hotel room.
 It’s a bitter alcohol and needs to be served right.
 Just don’t expect any hallucinations.
 Seriously.
 Also, please don’t buy those little absinthe bottles in souvenir shops, it’s not always clear what it´ s made from and how long they are standing there.

 Thai massages rank among the top weirdest tourist traps in Prague city center.
 Plastic Buddha and riksha on Old Town sq.?
 It’s absolutely bizarre to see a scene like this in the historical city center.
 Double facepalm for tourists who need a Thai massage on Old Town sq.
 You deserve more than “fast food” style massage and locals deserve less places like this.
 Because our eyes are bleeding while passing them.
 There are great Thai wellness places in Prague with relaxed ambience and more comfort.
 Please don´t support bizarreness.
 These walk in massage places live from your money and we don´t want them here 🙂